Kumbong/personal-website/content/authors/admin/_index.md

 organizations:
   - name: Goldman Sachs
     url: https://www.goldmansachs.com/
-education:
-  courses:
-    - course: BSc in Computer Engineering
-      institution: Kwame Nkrumah University of Science and Technology
-      year: 2020
 email: ""
 superuser: true
 highlight_name: true
 ---
 I am an Engineering Analyst at Goldman Sachs where I work mainly in the areas of Software Engineering and Distributed Systems.
 My primary interests include distributed systems, machine learning, artificial intelligence and algorithms, and programmable matter.
-Prior to joining Goldman Sachs, I obtained a bachelor's degree in Computer Engineering from the Kwame Nkrumah University of Science and Technology.
-I graduated in 2020 as the University's Valedictorian with the highest academic performance ever in its 69 year history.
+Prior to joining Goldman Sachs, I obtained a bachelor's degree in Computer Engineering from the Kwame Nkrumah University of Science and Technology, with a large emphasis on Systems.
+During my undergraduate studies, I was fortunate to carry out applied machine learning at the Connected Devices Lab

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.